Seanmclem/r3f-creator/to-do.md

 - [x] Use recipe to add canvas
 - [x] Add basic Cube
 - [x] Add directory stucture component to left-side for component tree
 - [x] In order to select and update deeply nested primitives, and their references.
-I'll need to have loops leave trail of breadcrumbs on children, to indicate which child the are, and in what position
+I'll need to have loops leave trail of breadcrumbs on children, to indicate which child they are, and in what position
 - [ ] test changing color of item in tree when clicked, using reverse-find-loop
 - [ ] Add basic menus to update props
 - [ ] Add basic menu to Add more primitives to the tree